cocoaaa/cocoaaa.github.io/content/articles/Home/home.md

 <div id="chartdiv" height="400"></div>
 <div id="mapdiv" height="600"></div>

-I'm a Computer Science PhD student at USC interested in how we understand observations from multiple modalities (e.g. images, audio signals and written texts) and build abstract representations of the semantics that is invariant across the modalities.
+I'm a Computer Science PhD student at USC interested in how we understand observations from multiple modalities (e.g. images, audio signals and written texts), and how we extract and build representations of the semantics that is invariant across the multimodal observations.

 Before starting my PhD, I studied Mathematics and EECS (Electrical Engineering and Computer Science) at MIT for my Bachelors and Masters.
-Along the way, I interned at a French robotics startup _Keecker_ and several academic research labs in MIT CSAIL, MIT Media Lab and INRIA.
+Along the way, I interned at a French robotics startup _Keecker_ and academic research labs in MIT's CSAIL, Media Lab, McGovern Institute and in INRIA.
 After my Masters, I worked at Apple as a COOP for 9 months.

 My research interest lies at the intersection of __representation learning__ and __information__ theory, inspired by the way our perceptual system integrates __multimodal__ sensory inputs via identifying __invariant semantics__.
-I am interested in how the __semantic information__ flows while processing observations from multiple modalities, using tools in deep learning and the thermodynamic approach to information flow.
+I am interested in understanding how the __semantic information__ flows while processing observations from multiple modalities, using tools in deep learning and thermodynamic approaches to information flow.

 My current guiding questions is,
-> _How do we  extract the shared semantics from observations expressed in vastly different representational forms (eg. images,  sounds, written texts), and how do we create/actualize various forms of observations, starting from the semantics we want to communicate/express?_
+> _How do we  extract the shared semantics from observations expressed in vastly different representational forms (eg. images,  sounds, written texts), and how do we create/actualize various forms of observations, starting from the semantics we want to communicate?_
 <figure>
     <img src="https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fcocoaaa%2FOzdNmX2UzQ.png?alt=media&token=b246a2e5-5e52-418d-8c96-afbbbe84d1b7" alt="multimodal-inputs" style="width:60%">
 </figure>